pattyjk/Wigginton_et_al_2018_J_Environ_Qual/README.md

 Then: Send to > File > Format > GI list

 Now we can BLAST our rep set.
+This will return a tab delimited file that has the OTU the closested cultured rep and the percent identity to that cultured organism.

 ```
 blastn -query nos_rep_set.fna -max_target_seqs 1 -outfmt "6 qseqid sacc stitle pident evalue" -out nos_results_out -negative_gilist sequence.gi -db nt